ManuCiao10/House-API/README.md

 ## Output

-You will find account details in list.csv in this format.
+You will find the list of the houses in the city Folder.

-Email | Password

 ## License